Expert Guide to Towing Safely

 The only contact your car and caravan have with the road is through the tyres.
 Look after them and you will improve the safety and behaviour of your unit.

 Carry a spare wheel, a compact spare or a tyre sealant kit, check that it is suitable for use when towing.
 Runflat car tyres are also often not suitable in a deflated condition when you are towing.
-Further detailed information is provided in our Tyres and tyre care guide.
+Further detailed information is provided in our Expert Guide to Caravan and Motorhome Tyres.
 If in doubt contact the Club's technical information helpline.

 Check the caravan wheel nuts are tightened to the correct torque, don't forget that overtightening nuts can be as bad as having them too loose.